gt-cs3220/gt-cs3220.github.io/project4.md

-[1] A report to include screenshots of 3 different simulations for towers.mem (part-1, post synthesis/post implementation  functional/timing simulation)
+[1] A report to include screenshots of 3 different simulations for towers.mem (part-1, post synthesis/post implementation  functional simulation)

 [2] A report to include screenshots of blockdiagram <s>3</s> 2 different cases: constant value as output, correct reg10 value check in WB_stage, <s>incorrect reg10 value check </s> in WB_stage